thedouglenz/JavaCardGameSystem/README.md

 <h2>Classes in this project</h2>

 **Deck** <br>
 A deck of cards.
-Contains the shuffle operation, print deck, peek top card, peek bottom card, remove top card, and deal hand
+Contains the shuffle operation, print deck, peek top card, peek bottom card, remove top card, add to top, add to bottom, and deal hand

 **Hand** <br>
 A player's hand.
 Contains remove first card (for games like War), print hand, get size, and add to hand